TOLDOTECHNIK/buildroot-webkit/README.md

 - HDMI **CEC** support
 - SSH enabled
 - **wpa_supplicant**, RPi Wireless drivers, Ralink drivers
 - The device will also setup a TTY on the UART (ttyAMA0).
 You can connect with an USB serial converter.
-See:
 - simple **wpe-launcher** for launching browser with custom url
 - nano text editor
 - auto-expand the persistent rootfs on the first boot